litmuschaos/v1-litmus-docs/docs/container-kill.md

 ## Prerequisites

-- Ensure that the Litmus Chaos Operator is running
+- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
+If not, install from [here](https://github.com/litmuschaos/chaos-operator/blob/master/deploy/operator.yaml)
-- Ensure that the `container-kill` experiment resource is available in the cluster.
+- Ensure that the `container-kill` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/generic/experiments/container-kill)
 - Cluster must run docker container runtime

 ## Entry Criteria